siraben/zkeme80/re/README.md

 All Forth code words (`defcode`/`defword` in `src/forth.scm`) live in page 0, where image offset equals CPU address, so threaded-code pointers compare directly against labelmap addresses.
-Words compiled from `.fs` sources at boot live in RAM and only exist at runtime;
+Words compiled from `.fs` sources at boot live in RAM and only exist at runtime.
+The static JSON can name their backing RAM variables but cannot name those runtime-created dictionary entries; use `tilem_trace.py --forth-rom` when you need reconstructed RAM-word transitions.
-catch them with the dynamic tracer.

 ## Ghidra usage